3adel/auto-correct/README.md

 # auto-correct using transformers
-A prototype to validate if auto-correct is feasible using locally installed transformers that have been trained on typos datasets.
-We're looking mainly at 1.
-High quality and 2.
-Stellar inference Speed.
+This is a prototype to validate whether auto-correction is feasible using an on-device transformer-based text2text model that has been trained on synthetically generated spelling mistakes finetuning dataset.
+We're looking mainly at

+1. High-quality spelling mistakes correction.
+2. Stellar on-device inference speed (sub 100 ms)